Scum (film): Plot

 Three young men arrive at a borstal by prison van: Carlin, who has taken the blame for his brother's theft of scrap metal; Angel for stealing a car; and Davis for escaping from an open institution.
 Each is allocated a room; Angel and Davis get single rooms, while Carlin is sent to a dormitory.

 Carlin, having been transferred for assaulting a warden, wants to keep a low profile.
-He meets and befriends Archer, an eccentric and intellectual inmate serving two years for workplace fraud who is intent upon peacefully inconveniencing the staff as much as possible.
+He meets and befriends Archer, an eccentric and intellectual inmate serving two years for workplace fraud who is intent upon peacefully inconveniencing the staff as much as possible through nonviolent resistance.
 Archer tells Carlin how his reputation is already known: Banks, the current "Daddy" (the inmate who controls the wing), is seeking Carlin for a fight to maintain his dominance over the wing.
 Banks's status appears to have been achieved by petty bullying and intimidation with the aid of his henchmen Richards and Eckersley and the passive assent of the staff.

 Carlin struggles to settle into the dormitory and, after witnessing the timid and vulnerable Davis hazed and attacked by Banks, is himself viciously beaten and headbutted by Banks in an unprovoked attack.
 Angel is brutally beaten up by Banks and Richards in his room.
 Davis is framed for theft of a radio by Eckersley and placed on report.
 Soon sentenced to arrest, the three newcomers find themselves in solitary confinement.
 Realising there is no hope of being allowed to serve his term as a borstal trainee in peace, Carlin exacts revenge and establishes dominance.
-Walking through the association (rec) room he picks up two snooker balls and puts them in a sock.
+Walking through the association (rec) room, he picks up two snooker balls and puts them in a sock.
 Using this improvised cosh on Richards, Carlin orders Eckersley to desist from informing, then goes to find Banks.
 Surprising him in a washroom he gives Banks a severe beating and then tells him who the "Daddy" of the wing now is: one who will 'kill him' if Banks ever interferes with his wellbeing.
 This ambush required cooperation and information from other inmates, showing how Carlin has soon won both respect and amity.